 Next Steps

 You have learned how the Morgan Express middleware outputs logs.
-You now have foundational skills to pick up another middleware or Node.js library that you use and study it to see how it works.
-Pick one up, study it, write about it, and share it with others.
+You now have foundational skills to pick up another middleware or Node.js library like helmet or cors that you use and study it to see how it works.
+Choose one, study it, write about it, and share it with others.

 If you have any questions, you can connect with me on LinkedIn.
 I’ll be happy to respond.